Splay leg

 - The disease is caused by the immaturity of muscle fibers of the hindquarters, around the pelvis and occasionally the forelimbs.

-- This condition worsens when the pig is standing on very soft, wet and slippery floors.
+- This condition worsens when the pig is standing on very soft, wet, and slippery floors.

 Diagnosis

-- It is based on clinical signs.
+- Based on clinical signs.

 Control/Prevention